ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 Inserted employee id: 16c6553a-373c-4b29-b1c8-c282f444248c
 ```

-Congratulations!!
-You created your first database record with the Persist Client.
-In the next sections, you will learn how to read data from the database.
+This creates the first database record with the Persist Client.
+The next sections describe how to read data from the database.

 ### Retrieve all `Employee` records

-Let’s try to fetch all the records we inserted in the database.
-Persist client offers get resource method which returns a stream of the return type.
+Let’s try to fetch all the records inserted into the database.
+The Persist Client offers the `get` resource method, which returns a stream of the return type.
 The return type can be either a complete `Employee` record or a custom record with a subset of fields.

-Replace the previous code and add the new get call instead,
+Replace the previous code and add the new `get` call instead.

 ```ballerina
 import ballerina/io;